 Idaho Unemployment Benefits

-CALL: (208) 332-3570 (24 hours per day, 7 days a week) to file an Unemployment Compensation Claim.
+CALL: PLEASE NOTE - Tel-a-claim facility is no longer available.
+File your weekly claims online only.
+(208) 332-3570 (24 hours per day, 7 days a week) to file an Unemployment Compensation Claim.
 For local offices the hours of operation is 9:00 AM to 4:00 PM Monday through Thursday, 9:00 AM to noon Friday and closed on holidays.
 In the Boise dialing area call 334-4700 and outside the Boise dialing area call your local office and enter Option 7.

 you are not eligible